civican/legisinfo/42-1/bills/C-81/bill_text.md

 ### Section 172

-      **(1)** The Agency may, on application, inquire into a matter in relation to which a regulation could be made under subsection 170(1), regardless of whether such a regulation has been made, in order to determine whether there is an undue **barrier** to the mobility of persons with disabilities.
+      **(1)** The Agency may, on application, inquire into a matter in relation to which a regulation could be made under subsection 170(1), regardless of whether such a regulation has been made, in order to determine whether there is an undue barrier to the mobility of persons with disabilities.

   **(2)** Subsection 172(2) of the English version of the Act is replaced by the following:

-    **(2)** **If** the Agency is satisfied that regulations made under subsection 170(1) that are applicable in relation to a matter have been complied with or have not been contravened, the Agency shall determine that there is no undue **barrier** to the mobility of persons with disabilities.
+    **(2)** If the Agency is satisfied that regulations made under subsection 170(1) that are applicable in relation to a matter have been complied with or have not been contravened, the Agency shall determine that there is no undue barrier to the mobility of persons with disabilities.

   **(3)** Subsection 172(3) of the Act is replaced by the following:

-    **(3)** On determining that there is an undue **barrier** to the mobility of persons with disabilities, the Agency may **do one** or **more of the following**:
+    **(3)** On determining that there is an undue barrier to the mobility of persons with disabilities, the Agency may do one or more of the following:

       require the taking of appropriate corrective measures;

-      direct that compensation be paid for any expense incurred by a person with a disability arising out of the **barrier, including for any costs of obtaining alternative goods, services or accommodation**;
+      direct that compensation be paid for any expense incurred by a person with a disability arising out of the barrier, including for any costs of obtaining alternative goods, services or accommodation;

-      direct that compensation be paid for any wages that a person with a disability was deprived of as a result of the **barrier;**
+      direct that compensation be paid for any wages that a person with a disability was deprived of as a result of the barrier;

       direct that compensation be paid up to a maximum amount of — subject to the annual adjustments made under section 172.2 — $20,000, for any pain and suffering experienced by a person with a disability arising out of the barrier;